Yu-Yu-hahaha/image_repository/README.md

 Examples of what you can work on:

   SEARCH function
-    from characteristics of the images
+    from characteristics of the images;
-    from text
+    from text;
-    from an image (search for similar images)
+    from an image (search for similar images).

  ADD image(s) to the repository
-    one / bulk / enormous amount of images private or public (permissions)
+    one / bulk / enormous amount of images;
+    private or public (permissions);
-    secure uploading and stored images
+    secure uploading and stored images.

   DELETE image(s)
-    one / bulk / selected / all images
+    one / bulk / selected / all images;
-    Prevent a user deleting images from another user (access control) secure deletion of images
+    Prevent a user deleting images from another user (access control);
+    secure deletion of images;

  SELL/BUY images
-    ability to manage inventory
+    ability to manage inventory;
-    set price
+    set price;
-    discounts
+    discounts;
-    handle money
+    handle money.